Single hose air conditioners can't cool a room: Convert them to dual hose

 WARNING

-I'm not an expert on air conditioners, safety or anything related.
+I am not an expert on air conditioners, safety or anything related.
 You must be aware that you are following instructions from some random person on the internet that spent 20 minutes with cardboard, duck tape, trial, error and some luck.
-Some other warnings:
+If you choose to try it, you are doing so completely at your own risk.

-• Overheating risk: This modification might increase the risk of the unit overheating, especially if modified incorrectly.
+- Overheating risk: This modification might increase the risk of the unit overheating, especially if modified incorrectly.
 It is easier for the ducted intake hose to become blocked or the flow rate impaired, compared to a wide open grille that was present before.
+If you are ducting, make sure to not introduce any flow restrictions.

-• Fire safety: Buy an additional fire alarm to have in the room with the AC.
+- Fire safety: Buy an additional fire alarm to have in the room with the AC.
 It is likely the room with AC will have the doors closed.
 If you fall asleep and the machine malfunctions, it'll take seconds for the smoke to fill the room.
 With the doors closed, it's likely that you'll have already taken in too much smoke to wake up before it's able to reach the normal fire alarms outside the room you're in.
-Make sure you have on in the same room too.
+You've spent a lot on an AC unit, spend a little extra to make sure you have a fire alarm in the same room as you.

 Will this work with my AC?
 The flow block test…